UniMath/agda-unimath/src/foundation/infinitely-coherent-equivalences.lagda.md

 ### Homotopies of elements of type `is-∞-equiv f`

-Consider a map-∞-equiv `f : A → B` and consider two elements
+Consider a map `f : A → B` and consider two elements

 ```text
   H K : is-∞-equiv f.